Massachusetts Sea Grant Graduate Research Fellowship

 Fellowship Proposal Review and Selection Process

 The application solicitation and review process complies with the guidance set forth by the National Sea Grant Office.
-Selected reviewers are free of conflict of interest, based on the National Science Foundation (NSF)-style standards for Conflict of Interest with respect to recent co-authorship, collaboration, and other professional relationships.
+Selected reviewers are free of conflict of interest (COI), based on the National Science Foundation (NSF)-style standards for COIs with respect to recent co-authorship, collaboration, and other professional relationships.
 Each reviewer will be required to sign a COI form indicating that they have no conflicts with their assigned applications.
-Applications will be evaluated by WHSG and MITSG staff for completeness based on the required application elements, and applications that are incomplete may be returned to the applicant without further review.
+Applications will be evaluated by WHOISG and MITSG staff for completeness based on the required application elements, and applications that are incomplete may be returned to the applicant without further review.

-A panel of external experts will be convened to formally evaluate the full application package.
-WHSG and MITSG will assemble a review panel composed of coastal and marine science scholars, educators, and/or Fellowship managers, or other relevant experts to review the Fellowship application.
-Each application will be reviewed by three panelists and the panel will assess the Research Plan’s relevancy, the applicant’s academic/professional performance, potential for growth, and proposed engagement of communities typically underrepresented in the marine sciences based on the below criteria.
-The NOAA Sea Grant program officer for WHSG and MITSG will also attend the panel as an observer.
+Each application will be evaluated by three external reviewers who will provide written reviews of the applications.
+These external reviewers will be convened as a panel to formally discuss and evaluate the full application packages.
+This panel will be composed of coastal and marine science scholars, educators, and/or Fellowship managers, or other relevant experts to review the Fellowship applications.
+This panel will assess the Research Plan’s relevancy, the applicant’s academic/professional performance, potential for growth, and proposed engagement of communities typically underrepresented in the marine sciences based on the below review criteria.
+The panel will also make determinations on whether applications are fundable.
+The NOAA Sea Grant program officer for WHOISG and MITSG will also attend the panel as an observer.

-Diversity, Equity and Inclusion (10%): This metric is assessed by a review of the applicant’s Personal and Career Goals Statement and Research Plan.
-MITSG and WHSG programs are committed to supporting diversity, equity, and inclusion (DEI) by proactively engaging and serving the diverse populations of coastal communities.
-Reviewers will consider how the applicant proposes to improve DEI in the marine sciences.
+This metric is assessed by a review of the applicant’s Personal and Career Goals Statement and Research Plan.
+MITSG and WHOISG programs are committed to supporting diversity, equity, inclusion, justice and accessibility (DEIJA) by proactively engaging and serving the diverse populations of coastal communities.
+Reviewers will consider how the applicant proposes to improve DEIJA in the marine sciences.

 This metric considers the strength of academic and professional performance to date, with a particular focus on academic performance toward recent academic years and coursework relevant to the applicant’s major and career interests.
 A high GPA is important and indicates that the applicant likely is organized and understands their field of study.
 However, it is also critically important to evaluate the full transcript of the applicant, as lower cumulative GPAs are acceptable if the applicant shows recent improving trends in grades, indicating personal growth throughout their academic career.